-- Get screenwriting software.The first screenplay I ever wrote was in Word.
-It was the worst two months of writing I’d ever experienced.
-It took two months, because I spent the whole time hitting TAB and ENTER and throwing small objects at the wall in frustration.
-If you have money to spend, the best software out there is Final Draft.
-This software is approved and accepted by Hollywood—if that’s where you’re planning to send your script.
-If you’re looking to save some cash until you know that you are meant to be the next Orson Welles, I suggest downloading the free software called Celtx.
-It’ll do the trick until you’re ready to take the financial plunge.
-Scriptwriting software is the best “floaty” a screenwriter can have.
+- Scriptwriting software is your floaty.The first screenplay I ever wrote was in Word.
+Yikes!
+It was the worst time in my writing career because I spent the whole time hitting TAB and ENTER while throwing small objects at the wall in frustration.
+If you have money to spend, the best software to buy is Final Draft.
+This software is approved and accepted by Hollywood.
+If you’re broke and single like me, save some cash and download free software called Celtx.
+It’ll do the trick until you’re ready to take the financial plunge and become the next Orson Welles.

-- Follow the rule.A general rule of thumb for screenplays is that one page of a script is equal to one minute of film.
-This is helpful to know in advance so you can judge the length of your movie or TV show as you write it.
+- Follow the pool rules.A rule of thumb for screenplays is one page of script is equal to one minute of film.
+Knowing this in advance allows you to judge the length of your movie or TV show as you write it.
 If you end up with 230 pages for a two-hour film, you may find yourself with a one-way ticket to the rejection pile.

-- Only write what you can see and hear.
-I started out writing novels—where I could share a character’s thought process to keep the story moving.
-Not being able to write what was on my characters’ minds was a bit of a pitfall for me when I first started writing scripts.
-Ways to bend this rule: use a character voice-over, a flashback, a dream, or instigate the use of text bubbles above their heads like in the show Sherlock Holmes (well done, BBC).
+- Only write what can be seen or spoken.
+I started out writing novels—where I could share a character’s thoughts to keep the story moving.
+Not being able to write my characters’ thoughts was a struggle when I began writing scripts.
+As tricky as it is, there are ways to bend this rule: use a character voice-over, a flashback, a dream, or instigate the use of text bubbles above their heads like in the show Sherlock Holmes (well done, BBC).
 Try to find ways to show, not tell.

-- Outline your work before getting started.Some people like to wing it.
-Those people also think skydiving without a backup parachute is perfectly safe.
+- Outline your work before jumping in the pool.Some people like to wing it.
+Those people also think jumping into the pool without knowing how to swim is perfectly safe.
 Outlining your work is helpful in two ways.
-First: it helps you determine the pacing of your story, one line at a time.
-You can see a broader picture of your script as a whole project before you even start.
-This allows you to make adjustments beforehand, instead of moving large groups of dialogue around after the fact.
-Second: when you are in the middle of a scene, it can be easy to forget what scene you had planned next.
-Having the outline is a great way to focus on each scene individually, without worrying about what is coming up.
-This is helpful for writing novels, but really helpful in screenwriting, because you are working in a fast-paced style of storytelling.
+First: it helps you determine the pacing of your story.
+You can see a broader picture of your script as a whole project before you start typing.
+You can make adjustments beforehand, instead of moving large groups of dialogue after the fact.
+Second: when you are in the middle of a scene, it can be easy to forget what scene is next.
+Having the outline is a great way to focus on each scene individually.
+This is helpful for writing novels as well, but really helpful in screenwriting, because you work in a fast-paced style of storytelling.

-- Take advantage of the fact that half your writing is dialogue.Grammatical rules cannot only be broken in scriptwriting; they can be tossed into the trash.
+- Recognize that half your writing is dialogue.Grammatical rules cannot only be broken in scriptwriting; they can be tossed in the trash.
 Why?
 Because you are writing dialogue.
-Last time I checked, “We don’t speaketh as though we are the human incarnate of The Chicago Manual of Style (and Grace) blah blah blah.
+Last time I checked, “We don’t speaketh as though we are the human incarnate of The Chicago Manual of Style.
 (Sorry editors, I know this rule goes against every fiber of your being but yay writers, let’s party!)
-Write the way your characters would speak, and forget the proper grammar.
-Still use spellcheck, just because it’s the right thing to do and keep in mind you don’t want your script filled with broken rules but at least you have room to swim.
+Write the way your characters speak, and don’t overthink grammar.
+Still use spellcheck, because it’s the right thing to do and keep in mind you don’t want your script filled with broken rules but at least you have room to swim.

 - Ask readers you trust for feedback.
 Having someone review your work will save you the embarrassment of hearing: “You’ll never work in this town again, ya filthy animal.”
-I’d rather hear my shortcomings from a friend who is trying to help.
-If you hear it from the producer that you’re trying to impress, than you just peed in the pool, my friend.
+I’d rather hear my shortcomings from a trusted friend.
+If you hear it from the fancy producer you’re hoping to impress, than you might have just peed in the pool my friend.

-- Copyright your work before sending it to anyone.
-Most people won’t want to get into a lawsuit over your script, but its just plain smart to protect your hard work.
+- Copyright Law: Sink or Swim.
+Most people don’t want to get into a lawsuit over your script, but its just plain smart to protect your work before you send it out.
 You can submit work online to the U.S. Copyright Office and it can take up to three months to get it back.
 If you don’t have that kind of time, you can pay for a rushed copyright.
-Other options are copyrighting it through the WGA (Writers Guild of America), or mail yourself a certified copy, and don’t open it.
-The latter options may not stand up in court, but if you’re trying to beat a deadline, you may just have to use one of those options while you wait for the official copyright to come in the mail.
+You can also copyright it through the WGA (Writers Guild of America), or mail yourself a certified copy and not open it.
+The latter options may not stand up in court, but if you’re on a deadline, you may have to use one of those options while you wait for the official copyright in the mail.

-- Submit a query letter/email when presenting your script to a producer.
-Research the producer online, and look for their email on their personal blog or website.
-You may even find direct comments from them on their submission standards.
+- Submit a query letter when presenting your script to a producer.
+Research producers and directors online.
+Occasionally you can find their email on their IMDBPro account or personal website.
+You may even find comments from them on their submission standards.
 I sent a script to a producer who I discovered didn’t like “Taglines.”
-Normally, a tagline is standard in a query letter, but I removed them on his letter, because he had expressed that he had no need for them.
-There are a lot of websites out there that give advice on query letters—do your research.
+Normally, a tagline is standard in a query letter, but I removed it on his letter, because he had expressed he had no need for them.
+There are a lot of websites that give advice on query letters—do your research.
 Be sure to have an editor or someone with amazing grammar skills read your letter before submitting.
-You just spent months writing a script, and you want the producer to read it.
-If your letter has spelling errors, or is outside industry format, he won’t even look at the script.
-Do you watch movies when the trailer stinks?
+You spent months writing a script, and you want the producer to read it.
+If your query has spelling errors, or is outside industry format, they won’t even look at it.
+Do you watch movies when the trailer is terrible?
 Neither do producers.
 The query letter is your script’s trailer.
 Make it great.

-- Look into submissions legalities.
-It’s a standard rule in Hollywood that when you are submitting a show script, the writers and producers of that show will not look at any writing or scripts directly related to the show they are producing.
+- The NO Swim Zone.
+It’s a standard rule in Hollywood when you are submitting a television script, that the writers and producers that work on that show will not look at any scripts directly related to the show they are producing.
 They are opening themselves up to a lawsuit by reading your work.
-How do you become a writer for a TV show if they won’t read your script?
-You send them something unrelated but similar.
-If you are hoping to write an episode for Continuum, which is a science-fiction cop show, then send them a script from Almost Human, which is also a science-fiction cop show.
-What they are looking for is your ability to write and your ability to tell a story in that genre.
-Don’t waste your time sending in an episode of the same show you want to write for, as it will be ignored to avoid a lawsuit.
-This may not apply to movies as they are usually on their own, but if the movie is a series like the new Mission Impossiblemovies, you’ll want to follow the same rule just to be safe.
-Write your episode anyway, it can’t hurt, because they may eventually reach out to you with a contract offer.
-It would be good to have your script ready to go.
+So, how do you become a writer for a TV show if they won’t read your script?
+Send them something unrelated but similar.
+If you want to write an episode for Continuum, which is a science fiction cop show, send them a script from Almost Human, a similar show.
+They are looking for your ability to write and tell a story within the same genre.
+This may not apply to movies as they are individual, but it doesn’t hurt to follow the same rule.

-Jumping into screenwriting can be just like jumping off the diving board for the first time, but the truth is you’ll never know if you can do something, until you try it.
-Give it your best shot.
+Jumping into screenwriting can be like jumping off the diving board for the first time, but the truth is you’ll never know until you try.
 I did jump off the diving board that day.
 It might have taken 20 minutes to convince me.
-It might have taken a floatation device check and re-check.
 There may have been a bribe of candy involved.
 But…I jumped.
-Not because my mom called me a baby or bribed me with a packet of Sixlets.
-I wanted to prove to myself I could.
-I wanted to show that I was able to take this step on my own.
-So, I jumped.
+I wanted to prove to myself I could do it.
+And guess what?
+It was fun!

-I’d like to encourage you with the words of my mom, “Come on you big baby, just jump.”
-Now you have a few tips to help you get started, tips I didn’t have as I sat down to write my first script.
+I’ll leave you with the encouraging words of my mother, “Don’t be a baby, just jump.”
+You now have tips to help you get started, tips I didn’t have when I sat down to write my first script.
 Having multiple scripts under my belt, I’m here to tell you it can be done.
 You are ready to swim in the pool of screenwriting, and it is a ton of fun.

 Have any feedback not mentioned above?
 Feel free to share it in the comments below, so that others can avoid spending excessive time in the screenwriter’s learning curve.